 Ask your health care provider any questions you may have about how to use Alphanate.

 Important safety information:

-- LAB TESTS, including factor VIII levels, may be performed to monitor your progress or to check for side effects.
+- Lab tests, including blood clotting tests, blood hematocrit levels, factor VIII levels, or von Willebrand factor levels, may be performed while you use Alphanate.
+These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: It is not known if Alphanate can cause harm to the fetus.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Alphanate while you are pregnant.
 It is not known if Alphanate is found in breast milk.
 If you are or will be breast-feeding while you use Alphanate, check with your doctor.
 Discuss any possible risks to your baby.